fetchai/agents-aea/docs/logging.md

-The AEA framework supports flexible logging capabilities with the standard <a href="https://docs.python.org/3/library/logging.html" target=_blank>Python logging library</a>.
+The AEA framework supports flexible logging capabilities with the standard <a href="https://docs.python.org/3/library/logging.html" target="_blank">Python logging library</a>.

 In this tutorial, we configure logging for an AEA.